BlockchainCommons/www.blockchaincommons.com/projects.md

 permalink: /projects.html
 ---

 Blockchain Commons produces projects that fulfill its [Vision](https://www.blockchaincommons.com/vision.html).
-They're focused on decentralized systems that support independence, privacy, resilience, and openness and that encourage responsible key management.
+Much of this centers on an **Architecture** that focuses on our Gordian Principles of independence, privacy, resilience, and openness and that encourages responsible key management.
+This Architecture is built upon **Use Cases**, **Specifications** that enable those Use Cases, and **Developer Support** for incorporating those Specifications including Reference Libraries and CLI Apps. **Reference Apps** offer further examples to ensure that Specifications are integrated using best practices.
+Beyond its architectural core, Blockchain Commons also supports **Events**, **Educational Projects**, **Advocacy Projects**, and **Open Infastructure Projects**.

 {% include toc %}